 - 1. What is the name of the person certifying the declaration for your State?
-HTC Le'i S. Thompson - 2.
+HTC LE'I SONNY THOMPSON - 2.
 What is this person's title?
-Commissioner of Public Safety - 3.
+COMMISSIONER - 3.
 Who is your Governor's highway safety representative?
-HTC Le'i S. Thompson - 4.
+HTC LE'I SONNY THOMPSON - 4.
 What is this person's title?
-Commissioner of Public Safety
+COMMISSIONER